Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Summary and concluding remarks

 Finally, we mention that there are still other aspects of the multiple decision problem not dealt with in this paper.
-The first one is the extension to situations with composite null and alternative hypotheses, or how to adapt the new MDFs to such settings.
-We indicated some ideas in subsection \ref{subsection-MLR Families} for distributional models possessing the MLR property, but clearly more extensive studies are needed.
-The second one is that of possible dependencies among the components of $(X_m, m \in \mathcal{M}_0(Q))$.
-In the setting we considered, it was assumed that this is an independent collection according to condition (I), but it would be of interest to obtain results under certain types of dependencies.
-Potential results in such scenarios will extend those in \cite{Sar98, SarAOS08} and \cite{BenYek01}.
-In both of these settings, resampling-based ideas and approaches, such as the use of permutational distributions, which were developed and implemented, for instance, in \cite{WesYou93} and \cite{WesTro08} will be highly relevant.
+First is the extension to situations with composite null and alternative hypotheses.
+We indicated some ideas in Section \ref{subsection-MLR Families} for distributional models possessing the MLR property, but further and more extensive studies are needed.
+Second are possible dependencies among the components in $(X_m, m \in \mathcal{M}_0(Q))$.
+We have assumed that this is an independent collection, but it is certainly of theoretical and applied relevance to examine dependent settings.
+Potential results in such scenarios will extend those in \cite{Sar98,BenYek01,SarAOS08}.
+In these composite hypotheses and dependent data settings, we expect that resampling-based ideas and approaches, such as those in \cite{WesYou93,WesTro08}, will be central.